-As AUDE executive officer Jane White points out, the university sector is under intense pressure to reduce expenditure, yet at the same time improve facilities and the “experience” of students now paying £9,000-a-year tuition fees.
+As AUDE executive officer Jane White has pointed out, the university sector is under intense pressure to reduce expenditure, yet at the same time improve facilities and the “experience” of students now paying £9,000-a-year tuition fees.

 Strategic approach to maintenance

-One way to do this is through better, more focused, more strategic maintenance, repair and overhaul procurement.
+One way to do this is through better, more focused, more strategic maintenance, repair and operations procurement.

 "Universities have not yet fully realised their potential for cost and efficiency savings"Jane White, Executive Officer, Association of University Directors of Estates

-“Universities have not yet fully realised the potential for cost and efficiency savings that could be achieved by strategic procurement, particularly in the repairs and maintenance supply chain,” White points out.
+“Universities have yet to fully realise the potential for cost and efficiency savings that could be achieved by strategic procurement, particularly in the repairs and maintenance supply chain”, White points out.

-Although the term “MRO” (maintenance, repair and operations) is not a commonplace one within this sector – with universities more likely simply to refer to it under the catch-all “estates’ management” – MRO procurement is, and needs to be, an important cost-efficiency target, agrees Kudzai Manduvi, National Account Manager, RS.
+Although the term “MRO” (maintenance, repair and operations) is still not a commonplace one within this sector – with universities more likely simply to refer to it under the catch-all “estates management” – MRO procurement is, and needs to be, an important cost-efficiency target, agrees Damian Wynne, Industry Sector Manager, RS Components.

 This is partly because institutions need to attract fee-paying students from the UK and overseas, but also because the higher education sector, like many others, is under pressure to find efficiencies and cost savings.

-"Maintenance, repair and overhaul procurement can be an important agenda in terms of a university presenting itself as an attractive place for potential students"Kudzai Manduvi, National Account Manager, RS
+"Maintenance, repair and operations procurement can be an important agenda in terms of a university presenting itself as an attractive place for potential students"Damian Wynne, Industry Sector Manager, RS Components

 For example, there may be a lack of understanding that, while cost obviously needs to be an important factor in any MRO procurement process, there can also be an indirect cost – in time, effort and extra paperwork – associated with constantly having to source and agree multiple quotes to get the cheapest deal for every single item.